BJWRD/ecs-fargate-terraform/README.md

 # ecs-fargate-terraform
-An ECS/Fargate Jenkins Container solution which  while it's logs are transferred across to an S3 bucket via Cloudwatch and Kinesis - provisioned via Terraform.
+An ECS/Fargate Jenkins Container solution.
+The container logs are exported to Cloudwatch; permissions are managed via IAM roles/policies and the container uses EFS for additional storage - provisioned via Terraform.

-# Architecture
-Enter Image

 # Prerequisites
 * An AWS Account with an IAM user capable of creating resources – `AdminstratorAccess`